LEX Language Project

 LEX Language Project offers an array of audio materials and books in multiple languages.
 These resources are ideal for learners who prefer an immersion-style approach.
 Unlike traditional methods that emphasize memorizing grammar rules, LEX focuses on listening and mimicking sounds, much like how we acquire our first language(s).

-Dr. Suzanne Flynn, a professor of linguistics and language acquisition at MIT, supports this approach, calling the LEX program “the perfect embodiment of what we know to be true about language and learning.”
+Dr. Suzanne Flynn, MIT Professor of Linguistics and Language Acquisition, supports this approach, calling the LEX program “the perfect embodiment of what we know to be true about language and learning.”

 Getting Started with LEX Audio Materials